 In the 1960s and 1970s, many automobile odometers did not even read beyond 99,999 miles.
-Hit 100,000, and the odometer turned back to zero.
-But now, thanks to tougher quality standards and post-recession financial concerns, Americans are driving their cars longer than ever before and high-mileage cars are the rule, not the exception.
+Hit 100,000, and the odometer “flipped” or turned back to zero.
+But now, thanks to tougher quality standards and post-recession financial concerns, Americans are driving their cars longer than ever before, says IHS Markit, and high-mileage cars may now be the rule, not the exception.
 Is 200,000 miles the new 100,000 miles?

-Is your car approaching 100,000 miles and you hope to double that?
-These three tips will help keep your car on the road well past the 100,000-mile mark.
+Is your car approaching 100,000 miles and maybe you’re looking toward 200,000?
+Consider these tips to help keep your car on the road

-Aggressive driving, hard stops and starts, and rapid accelerating or decelerating not only hurt your fuel economy, but these rough driving also adds unnecessary wear and tear to your car.
-Think about your morning commute: do you race to every stoplight, weaving in and out of traffic?
-Curbing your need for speed can help keep your car running longer.
+- Drive calmly.
+Aggressive driving, hard stops and starts, and rapid accelerating or decelerating may hurt your fuel economy, and also adds unnecessary wear and tear to your car.
+Rough driving may somewhat mimic stop-and-go city driving, which can put extra strain on your vehicle’s suspension and engine.
+Curbing your need for speed may help keep your car running longer.

-A good wash will not only help high mileage cars sparkle, but it will also remove excess road tar and salt.
-This is especially important during winter months when salt residue from wintery roads can cause undercarriage corrosion.
-Regular waxing protects the paint job and resists rust.
+- Keep it clean.
+A good wash will not only help your car sparkle, but it will also remove excess road debris like tar and salt.
+This is especially important during winter months when salt residue from wintry roads may cause undercarriage corrosion.
+Regular waxing helps protects the paint job and can help resist rust.

-Many drivers, myself included, enter a guilty state of denial when our check engine light turns on.
-Weeks turn into months, and the check engine light is still shining.
-If you have an older car, it’s essential to get the light checked out right away.
+- Don’t ignore the check engine light.
+Some divers can end to overlook when their, check engine light turns on.
+If you have an older car, it’s especially important to get your vehicle checked out right away.
 It may be indicative of a serious problem with the transmission, timing belt or engine.
-Prompt attention can save your car from serious damage – and save you the headache and expense of having your car towed to the mechanic.
+Prompt attention can save you the headache and expense of a major problem that could’ve been resolved sooner.

 What’s your mileage number?
 And how long do you plan to drive your car?